Find code changes and other history with CodeLens

 Q: What's "Local Version"?

 A: The Local Version arrow points at the most recent changeset in your local version of a file.
-When the server has more recent changesets, they appear above or below the Local Version arrow, depending on the order used to sort the changesets.
+When the server has more recent changesets, they appear before or after the Local Version arrow, depending on the order used to sort the changesets.

 Q: My CodeLens test indicators no longer appear in my file when I first open my solution.
 How can I load them?